ttoivone/mediacapture-extensions/face-detection-explainer.md

 The first part of the API adds a new member `humanFaces` of type sequence of `HumanFace` into WebCodecs [`VideoFrameMetadata`](https://www.w3.org/TR/webcodecs/#dictdef-videoframemetadata) which provides information of the detected faces in the frame.
 In `HumanFace`, the member `id` is used to track faces between frames: the same `id` of a face between different frames indicates that it is the same face. `probability` is the probability that the returned face is in fact a human face and not a false detection.

-The member `contour` provides an arbitrary number of points which enclose the face.
-Sophisticated implementations could provide a large number of points but initial implementations are expected to provide four contour points located in the corners of a rectangular region which gives the face bounding box.
-If only a single point is provided, the point should be located at the center of the face.

-The member `landmarks` provides a list of facial features belonging to the detected face, such as eyes and mouth.
-User agent may return accurate contour for the features, but early implementations are expected to deliver only a single point corresponding to the center of a feature.
+The member `boundingBox` provides the enclosing bounding box for the face.

+The members `leftEye`, `rightEye`, and `mouth` provide information on facial features belonging to the detected face.
+Currently this includes the center point for eyes and mouth, but we define a separate dictionary `HumanFaceLandmark` to allow extending it easily later on.

+The coordinates in the members `boundingBox` and `centerPoint` of the detected faces and landmarks are defined similarly as in the
+[`pointsOfInterest`](https://w3c.github.io/mediacapture-image/#points-of-interest)
-The contours of the detected faces and landmarks are described as a sequence of `Point2D` and the units conform to the [`pointsOfInterest`](https://w3c.github.io/mediacapture-image/#points-of-interest) member in [`MediaTrackSettings`](https://w3c.github.io/mediacapture-image/#dom-mediatracksettings-pointsofinterest) with the exception that the points may also lie outside of the frame since a detected face could be partially (or in special cases even fully) outside of the visible image.
+member in [`MediaTrackSettings`](https://w3c.github.io/mediacapture-image/#dom-mediatracksettings-pointsofinterest)
+with the exception that the coordinates may also lie outside of the frame since a detected face could be partially (or in special cases even fully) outside of the visible image.
-A `Point2D` is interpreted to represent a location in a normalized square space.
+A coordinate is interpreted to represent a location in a normalized square space.
 The origin of coordinates (x,y) = (0.0, 0.0) represents the upper leftmost corner whereas the (x,y) = (1.0, 1.0) represents the lower rightmost corner relative to the rendered frame: the x-coordinate (columns) increases rightwards and the y-coordinate (rows) increases downwards.

 ### Constraints

-New members are added to capabilities, constraints, and settings for Web applications to enable and control face detection with `getUserMedia()` and `applyConstraints()` and to query capabilities of face detection with `getCapabilities()` methods.
+New members are added to capabilities, constraints, and settings for Web applications to enable and control face and face landmark detection with `getUserMedia()` and `applyConstraints()` and to query capabilities of face detection with `getCapabilities()` methods.
 Web applications should not ask more facial metadata than what they need to limit computation.
-For example, if an applications is content with just a face bounding box, it should set the number of maximum contour points to four to prevent user agent from running potentially heavyweight face detection algorithm.
+For example, if an applications is content with just a face bounding box, it should set the constraint `humanFaceLandmarkDetectionMode` to `"none"`.

-The enumeration constraint `faceDetectionMode` is used by applications to describe the level of facial data that they need.
-When `faceDetectionMode` is `contour`, user agent sets the metadata to correspond to the detected faces in video frames.
-When the member is `landmarks`, also the landmarks are detected and set for each face.

-The integer constraint `faceDetectionMaxContourPoints` limits the number of points used to describe face and landmark locations and it may be any nonnegative number depending on platform support.
-However, Web application should request the minimum number of contour points that are sufficient, because that allows user agent to adjust detection algorithm complexity to minimum.
-The setting may be zero, in which case location of faces (or contours) is not set, just the presence of a face in the video frame.
-This can be useful to detect with front camera if user is watching the screen.
-When only a single point is provided, its location must match the center of a face or landmark, subject to algorithm accuracy.
+The enumeration constraints `humanFaceDetectionMode` and `humanFaceLandmarkDetectionMode` set the level of detection needed for human faces and their landmarks, respectively.
+These settings can be one of the enumeration values in `ObjectDetectionMode`.
+When `humanFaceDetectionMode` is `"bounding-box"`, user agent must attempt face detection and set the metadata in video frames correspondingly.
+When the setting is `"none"`, face description metadata (including landmarks) is not set.
+Similarly, when `humanFaceLandmarkDetectionMode` is `"none"`, the landmarks (ie. members `leftEye`, `rightEye`, and `mouth` in dictionary `HumanFace`) are not set.
+When the setting is `"center-point"` and face detection is enabled, the user agent must attempt to detect face landmarks and set the location information in the members of type `HumanFaceLandmark` accordingly.

+For now, `"center-point"` must not be supported for `humanFaceDetectionMode` and `"bounding-box"` must not be supported for `humanFaceLandmarkDetectionMode` due to limitations in current platform APIs.
+Furthermore, if face detection mode is `"none"`, also landmark detection setting must be the same `"none"` because without face detection results the landmark data can not be set either.

 ## Platform Support